 As a supplier of proteins to restaurants, Nicky USA has been directly impacted by COVID.
 Their orders have decreased, and their delivery vans are unused during many days of the week.
-The Wave Foundation has procured a variety of products from Nicky USA for our food boxes including 5,000 lbs. of Maui Nui wild Hawaiian venison soup bones and 1,400 jars of their local farm honey.
+The Wave Foundation has procured a variety of products from Nicky USA for our food boxes including 900+ lbs. of elk, 5,000 lbs. of Maui Nui wild Hawaiian venison soup bones 2,500+ jars of their local farm honey, and tens of thousands of lbs. of other traditional proteins from the Northwest region.
 Nicky USA is also supporting distribution efforts by doing last mile Wave food box distributions to remote Tribal Nation communities in the region.

 "Our goal is to provide the finest sustainably raised specialty game & high-quality meats available to our customers...
-By sourcing and raising meats of such quality, we feel that we are not only helping to care for the land that sustains us, but furthermore, helping chefs & epicureans come as close to the farm as possible." -Geoff Latham, Founder & President, Nicky USA
+By sourcing and raising meats of such quality, we feel that we are not only helping to care for the land that sustains us, but furthermore, helping chefs & epicureans come as close to the farm as possible. -Geoff Latham, Founder & President, Nicky USA